esotericpig/EkoScape/README.md

 ## Playing ##

-You can play in a web browser or download the game on [itch.io](https://esotericpig.itch.io/ekoscape).
+You can play in your Web browser or download the game on [itch.io](https://esotericpig.itch.io/ekoscape).

 If you choose to download, simply run it in the same folder containing the `assets` folder, or you can install & run the game from the official [itch app](https://itch.io/app) where the game has been tested to work in sandbox mode (if you're concerned about security).